Sergio Jadue

-Sergio Elías Jadue Jadue (La Calera, 26 April 1979) is the former president of the National Association of Professional Football of Chile (ANFP) and second vice president of the Conmebol.
+Sergio Elías Jadue Jadue (born Sergio Elías Cortés Jadue; 26 April 1979) is the former president of the National Association of Professional Football of Chile (ANFP) and second vice president of the Conmebol.
 He pleaded guilty on the 2015 FIFA corruption case.
 In May 2016, Jadue was banned for life by the FIFA Ethics Committee.

 Biography

-He was born as Sergio Cortés Jadue in the commune of La Calera in 1979.
+He was born as Sergio Elías Cortés Jadue in the commune of La Calera on 26 April 1979.
 He studied in the Rafael Ariztía Institute of Quillota, and finished his high school in the Colegio Paideia.
 Then, he studied in three private universities; Adolfo Ibáñez, Del Mar and De Las Américas, and he completed pregraduate studies in Law but never got the Law degree.
 He adopted his matriname as first surname.

 In 2007, he assumed as president of the Unión La Calera Corporation, and some months later he replaced Daniel Cortez in the club's Board.
 In June 2009 he was appointed President of the Board of Unión La Calera FC, after the resignation of Jorge Fuenzalida.
 In his management, Unión La Calera was promoted, after 26 years, to the Campeonato Nacional, Chile's top division.